Call for Scholarship

 Review and Submission Process:

-As co-editors, we will take an active role in interacting with authors throughout the submission period; thus, we hope activists, scholars, and students will feel compelled to submit their work to this special issue, as this will be a developmental and inclusive process.
-We encourage submissions by Disabled and Deaf People of Color and nondisabled and hearing People of Color.
-We are open to multiple modalities, including but not limited to, empirical research, scholarly work, poetry, scholarly personal narratives, autoethnography, participant action research, and more.
-We will accept written or signed/voiced captioned video scholarship.
+As co-editors, we will take an active role in interacting with authors throughout the submission period; thus, we hope individuals directly impacted, activists, scholars, and students will feel compelled to submit their work to this special issue, as this will be a developmental and inclusive process.
+Submissions by individuals directly impacted, which we define as those currently or formerly incarcerated, those who were previously confined in a jail, prison, or detention camp, those with arrests and/or convictions but no incarceration, and those with only a juvenile record – will be prioritized.
+We are open to multiple modalities, including but not limited to, empirical research, scholarly work, poetry, scholarly personal narratives, essays, briefs, autoethnography, participant action research, and more.

 - Bio(s): Each author should submit a bio no longer than 50 words

-- Abstract: Please respond to the following question-What are you proposing to submit and how does it connect to the theme?
-If written, no more than 250-350 words.
-If a video, no more than 5 minutes, and please include the video as a YouTube link.
-The video can be signed or voiced.
+- Abstract: Please submit a brief statement describing your intended publication and respond to the following question – what are you proposing to submit and how does it connect to the theme?
+If written, no more than 500 words.

 Final Submission Requirements: